- Code STST4001

 2. Develop a theoretically sound research design

-3. Demonstrate the ability to select an appropriate, ethical method for researching a question in international, political and security studies in the Asia Pacific
+3. Demonstrate the ability to select an appropriate, ethical method for researching a question in security studies.

 4. Demonstrate skills in analysis and scholarly writing

-5. Demonstrate the ability to present research questions, a research design and preliminary findings to an audience of academics and student peers
+5. Demonstrate the ability to present research questions, a research design and preliminary findings to an audience of academics and student peers, and to provide peer-review

 1. Oral presentation of thesis proposal, identifying theoretical debates underpinning research question: 10 minutes (LO 1, 2, 5).
 10%